 Our on-site laboratory features a fully automatic haematology analyser, automatic biochemistry analyser, electolyte and lactate analyser, faecal analyzer, digital camera microscope... basically everything we need to make fast and accurate diagnoses.
 Of course some diseases are not easily diagnosed in this way, but being able to do a wider range of blood tests in house, with rapid results, sets us apart.

-Our ambulance is primarily used for responding to emergencies, and picking up or dropping off animals before and after surgery.
-You may see a distinctive light blue Suzuki APV cruising around, usually being driven by Pak Budi (give him a wave!)
+Our ambulances are primarily used for non-emergency home visits, and picking up or dropping off animals before and after surgery.
+You may see a distinctive light blue Suzuki APV or a Wuling EV cruising around, usually being driven by Pak Budi (give him a wave!)